peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 Converts a string to an arbitrary-precision integer.

-The following example (C#) converts a number in the form of a hex string to an arbitrary-precision integer.    public static arbitrary-precision integer HexToEInteger(string
+The following example (C#) converts a number in the form of a hex string to an arbitrary-precision integer.    public static EInteger HexToEInteger(string
     hexString) {
     // Parse the hexadecimal string as an arbitrary-precision integer.
 Will
     // throw a FormatException if the parsing fails var bigInteger = EInteger.fromRadixString(hexString, 16);
-    // Optional: Check if the parsed integer is negative if (EInteger.Sign < 0) {
+    // Optional: Check if the parsed integer is negative if (bigInteger.Sign < 0) {
     throw new FormatException("negative hex string");
     }
     return bigInteger;